Exact Conservation Laws of the Lorenz Attractor: Classification and Deterministic Prediction of Lobe-Switching Events: Discussion

-\emph{Relation to classical conservation laws.} In Hamiltonian mechanics, conservation laws arise from continuous symmetries via Noether's theorem: energy from time-translation invariance, momentum from spatial translation, angular momentum from rotational invariance.
-These laws constrain motion to hypersurfaces in phase space and enable reduction of effective dimensionality.

-The invariants $K_n = P_n + v_n$ share the formal property of constancy along trajectories but differ in origin and interpretation.
-They do not arise from a variational principle or symmetry of an action functional.
-Rather, they emerge from the algebraic structure of the Lorenz flow when augmented with auxiliary variables.
+The history-dependent invariants occupy a distinctive position in the taxonomy of conservation laws.
+They do not arise from a variational principle or symmetry of an action functional; rather, they emerge from the algebraic structure of the Lorenz flow when augmented with auxiliary variables.
 Conservation is enforced by construction: $\dot{v}_n = -\dot{P}_n$ by definition.

 This non-Noetherian character connects to the broader framework established by Hojman~\cite{Hojman1992}, who demonstrated that conservation laws can be constructed without Lagrangian or Hamiltonian formulations.
 The present invariants represent a concrete realization of this principle for a dissipative chaotic system.